pvnovarese/sample-nodejs-project/README.md

 ```

 ### If you forked this repo for your own project
+Besides the instructions above, do the following:
 1. Delete CHANGELOG.md.
-It will be regenerated in your first release
+It will be regenerated in your first release.
-2. Set the `version` field in `package.json` to `1.0.0`
+2. Set the `version` field in `package.json` to `1.0.0`.
-3. Update attributes in `package.json`
+3. Update attributes in `package.json`.
-4. Update the `README.md` accordingly
+4. Update the `README.md` accordingly.
+5. Generate the following secrets for your Github Actions (Repo -> Settings -> Secrets)
+  * `GH_TOKEN`: Create a [personal token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+This is needed for the automated semantic releases.
+  * `CC_TEST_REPORTER_ID`: Once you add your repo to [CodeClimate](https://codeclimate.com/), go to Repo Settings -> Test Coverage.
+Get the `Test Reporter ID` from there.
+This is needed to send the test coverage to CodeClimate.

 ## How-tos
 Testing semantic releases locally
 ```bash
 GITHUB_TOKEN=your_token npx semantic-release --dry-run